YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_getting_started.md

 ### Aiven Trial

+A 30-day free trial is available (See below link).

+https://console.aiven.io/signup

-A 30-day free trial is available.
-300 $ worth of credit will be given automatically.
+300$ worth of credit will be given automatically.
 You will not be asked for your credit card information when you sign up.

-https://console.aiven.io/signup

 [Back to Tabele of Contents](./contents_en.md)